omershv/marketClient/README.md

-Separate repository for the marker client
+ISE17 Market client repository.

+This repository contains the code necessary for the students to communicate with the market emulator.